stivenbg/stivenbg.github.io/aboutme.md

 I see beauty in dancing, which i consider being an extended form of poetry.
 I see beauty in culture.
 Which is why I love traveling accross countries.

-I believe life is short, so i always curious to learn people's approach to life.
+I believe life is short, so I am always curious to learn people's approach to life.